security-force-monitor/research-handbook/source/units_relations.rst

 Every claim has an Universally Unique Indentifier (UUID) to distinguish it from any other claim.
 For a ``relation`` this UUID distinguishes them from any other ``relation`` in the dataset.

 Every ``relation`` between the same two ``units`` is always treated as a contingious, meaning it has the same UUID, unless citations establish it should be treated as non-contigious.

-For example, XYZ
+.. admonition:: Example

     EXAMPLE

 Two or more ``relation`` claims should always be treated as contigious if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.
-For example, XYZ.

-EXAMPLE
+.. admonition:: Example

+    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional command controls the area where it is operating.
+One claim puts in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, and another citation pleaces in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``.
+These two claims are coded as the same ``relation`` given that they fall within 1 day of each other.

 about_entity:name:qa
 ==================================